 After reading and following all the insight and updates so far, I would recommend, above all, to you personal hygiene and social distancing.
 With the increasing cases spotted all over the globe, staying home with you family is the best prevention you can take right now.

 Physical care aside, keep our mind clear like water.
 If a stain drops in it, let it be.
 Over time, the stain will go away or sink down.
 Ultimately, our spirit will remain clear and accept new – better experiences.
 Most importantly, you are now given the choice of your character to cope with this “temporary” crisis.

-PS: If you fear COVID19 befalling you, consider buying a life insurance policy already, for the sake of your family!
+PS: If you fear COVID19 befalling you, consider buying a health or life insurance policy already, for the sake of your family!
 Which I already did, not necessarily for this particular cause!

 PPS: If you opt for the sane way, click here for your spiritual gift, of course, besides medical protection.

 *This term is just nicely coined by my poet-filmmaker friend, LY Polen!